BIPOC Scholarship

 - Must be “out” as a person who identifies as a member of the LGBTQ community.

-- Personal history
+- Personal history and background.

-- Community involvement and work experience
+- Community involvement and work experience.

 Beyond Financial Support